frankframework/frank-doc/README.md

 ## Deprecated child elements and attributes

 As a Java engineer, you know the `@Deprecated` Java annotation.
 You use it for Java classes and methods in a library that should no longer be used.
 Deprecated items only exist for backward compatibility, and they may be removed in a future version of the library.
 In the source code of the Frank!Framework, WeAreFrank! also uses this annotation.
 This section explains how `@Deprecated` attribute setters, `@Deprecated` config child setters and `@Deprecated` Java classes appear in the Frank!Doc.
+This behavior of the Frank!Doc also applies to JavaDoc tag `@deprecated`.

 First, the strict XSD that is used by Frank developers does not allow you to use `@Deprecated` items.
 Any attribute setter, config child setter or Java class that is `@Deprecated` does not appear in the strict XSD.
 Accessing it in a Frank config is flagged as an error as shown in earlier images of Visual Studio Code.